AntonioNav/OpenSCAD_Designs/README.md

 OpenSCAD_Designs
 ================

-This is a repository of my OpenSCAD designs
+This is a repository of my OpenSCAD designs.
+Well, I've added FreeCAD designs too ;-)